 And what about those cooking wizards skilled in taking fish and seafood dishes to heightened gastronomic levels?
 Well, they, too, love to feature grouper in their original recipes.
-Here’s one from Chef Raffaele Dall'Erta, a 2020 SC Chef Ambassador and executive chef at Hampton’s in Sumter.
-In his Garam Masala-Crusted Grouper with Caponata and Herb Gremolata, the flavors of India are a key component.
+Here’s one from Chef Raffaele Dall'Erta, a 2020 SC Chef Ambassador and executive chef at Hamptons in Sumter, in which the freshness of SC grouper is heightened by the flavors of India.

 4 SC fresh grouper fillets (5 ounces each)